 Christopher Anderson MBACP (Accred) BPS Cert Supervision

 Hello.
+Face to face sessions following appropriate guidelines are now available.
 I have provided counselling and psychotherapy services to individuals, couples and groups since 2006.
 I also offer supervision and mediation services.
 I believe in the intrinsic ability of all individuals to create a contented life for themselves.
 With this in mind I aim to support and facilitate clients to achieve their goals.

 I am fully accredited by the British Association for Counselling and Psychotherapy (BACP).
 The modality I have trained in most is Transactional Analysis, though in my work I also frequently use CBT, EFT/Tapping, NLP, Family Constellations and others.

 I welcome inquiries from individuals regardless of social background, ethnicity, sexual orientation, sexual identity, religious or political views.